32bitwave/32bitcoffee/_posts/2025-02-1-title-five-timer.md

 Tips:
 * Red on the breadboard is positive, Blue on the breadboard is negative.
-* You may not be able to see it, but the top left pin (pin8) of the 555 timer is connected to the positive rail.
+* The top left pin (pin8) of the 555 timer is connected to the positive rail.
-* Take note of the polarity of your capacitors and which rail on the breadboard you have positive and negative voltages connected to.
+* Take note of the polarity of your capacitors.
+* Take note on the breadboard where you have positive and negative voltages connected to.
 * Take note of the polarity of your LED.

-Twist the knob of the Potentiometer and watch the LED blink using square waves!
+Twist the knob of the Potentiometer and watch the LED blink using square waves.